CDT-AIMLAC/docker-introduction-2021/_episodes/06-containers-on-the-cloud.md

 {: .language-bash}

 This will create two files in the .ssh directory inside your home directory.
 One called id_rsa and the other id_rsa.pub.
 These form the public and private halves of an encryption key, you need to place the public half on any systems you want to login to.
 Display the contents of the id_rsa.pub file and copy it to the clipboard.
-The from the Compute Engine VM Instances page do the following:
+Then from the Compute Engine VM Instances page do the following:

 - Click on the instance name
 - Click edit on the top of the screen